Piya Tu Ab To Aja: Remakes

 The song was later released as part of the video Raat Ki Rani (1987), a compilation of Helen's different cabaret numbers.
 Asha Bhosle recorded a new version in 2003 for the Kronos Quartet album You've Stolen My Heart: Songs from R.D.
 Burman's Bollywood.
 It also appears on the compilation album The Very Best of Asha Bhosle, The Queen of Bollywood.
 Composer Lesle Lewis released a remix of the song on his 2003 album Special Appointment Club Hits while R.P.
 Patnaik produced a Telugu version for the 2008 film Swagatam.
 Pritam also sampled it for his song "Parda" on the Once Upon a Time in Mumbaai soundtrack.
 "Piya Tu Ab to Aja" is also a frequent choice of television performers.
 In 2008, actress Amrita Arora danced to the song on the reality programme Chhote Ustaad.
 Amrita Moitra, a contestant on Zee TV's Dance India Dance, performed a mujra version of the song during the second season.
 The number is referenced briefly during the song "Dhoom Tanaa" from Om Shanti Om when Deepika Padukone, dressed in a gold bikini ensemble, dances in a cage.
+The song was also remixed by Shashwat Sachdev as "Run Down The City – Monica" in the 2025 Hindi film Dhurandhar, featuring rapper Reble.